SNIA/Swordfish-API-Emulator/README.md

 - The configuration of the overall emulator is controlled by the *emulator-config.json* file in the directory where the emulator is installed.
 (This is the **Swordfish** folder in the installation steps above.)
 Instructions for using this file can be found in the Redfish Interface Emulator *README.md* file.

-- The Swordfish API Emulator code files generally do not overlap the Redfish Interface Emulator code files, but there are currently two files that must contain code for both the Redfish Interface Emulator and the Swordfish API Emulator:
+- The Swordfish API Emulator leverages the general structure of the Redfish Interface Emulator and some of the utility functions, but replaces most of the code for the Redfish and Swordfish services and objects.
+This service functions in a fully dynamic mode, meaning that objects generally support modification according to the Redfish and Swordfish specifications.
-  - *api_emulator\resource_manager.py*
-  - *api_emulator\utils.py*

-- The *api_emulator\resource_manager.py* file establishes which emulator resources are static and which emulator resources are dynamic.
-Create/Read/Update/Delete (CRUD) operations can be done on dynamic resources via the emulator API using REST operations, but static resources are read-only and cannot be changed via the emulator API.

-- The Swordfish resources in the emulator are dynamic, and most of the Redfish resources are also dynamic, but four Redfish resources are currently still static in the default configuration of the Redfish Interface Emulator:
-  - TaskService
-  - SessionService
-  - AccountService
-  - Registries

-- The static resources in the emulator are populated by placing appropriate JSON mockup folders into the *api_emulator\redfish\static* directory.
-Instructions for this can be found in the Redfish Interface Emulator *README.md* file.
-Note that the dynamic resources in the emulator are NOT populated or initialized by the mockups in this directory.
+- The Swordfish API Emulator supports the following headers:
+  --  RESP_HEADERS_CONTENT_TYPE
+  --  REQ_HEADERS_ODATA_VERSION
+  --  RESP_HEADERS_ALLOW_GET_OR_HEAD
+  --  RESP_HEADERS_CACHE_CONTROL
+  --  RESP_HEADERS_LINK_REL_DESCRIBED_BY
+  --  RESP_HEADERS_ALLOW_METHOD_NOT_ALLOWED

 - The dynamic resources in the emulator can be populated via the emulator API using Create/Read/Update/Delete (CRUD) operations.

-- The current default configuration of the Redfish Interface Emulator pre-populates several of the Redfish dynamic resources.
-Instructions for starting the emulator without any pre-populated dynamic resources can be found in the Redfish Interface Emulator *README.md* file.
+The Swordfish emulator supports all instances of Redfish and Swordfish objects, via all URI paths.
+If additional objects are desired, the AutoGen tool can be used to create additional objects, and the paths can be added to  `resource_manager.py()` in the api_emulator\redfish directory.

+- The following services are implemented as read-only services: <br>
+-- Task Service<br>
+-- Event Service

+- The Account Service is implemented to only authenticate: <br>
+Username:  Administrator <br>
+Password: Password

+- The emulator supports both Basic Authentication as well as Sessions.

+### Operational Notes

 - Sometimes a ```Control-C``` in the command prompt window does not appear to immediately stop the emulator.
 When this occurs, the emulator will stop as soon as another emulator API access is attempted.
 A web browser can be used to access the Redfish service root to force this to happen, if no other REST client is readily available.